 4. Gift a Book

 Many students do not have books at home, nor do they have access to a library.
 You can use your Scholastic points to gift a book to each student at the end of the year.
 Scholastic has a large variety of $1 books available or books you can “purchase” with your points.
-This is a great end-of-year gift for elementary students.
-You can grab the printable summer gift tags for students in my TPT store.
+This is a great end of year gift for elementary students.

 5. Scholastic Read-A-Palooza